19balazs86/Playing-with-JWT-Authentication/README.md

 - Save and retrieve the Claims from the Token.
 - Create SigningCredentials with symmetric and asymmetric security key.
 - Validate token.
-- Configure to retrieve the token from the cookie (not just from AuthHeader).
+- Configure to retrieve the token from the cookie (not just from Authentication header).

 #### Difference between AddMvc and AddMvcCore
 - In the Startup file ConfigureServices: the default AddMvc extension method is replaced by **AddMvcCore**.
 You can save some resources by skipping include the razor functionality (usually, you do not use that in WebAPI).